PriyankaShivane/ADF_code/README.md

 This is **Increametal Load Pipleline** which takes takes 3 parameters.
 All the acivities are handled dynamically.

+the Pipeline will ca. also be run for a backdate.

  <img width="975" height="619" alt="image" src="https://github.com/user-attachments/assets/8dd05afa-6843-437a-b5f0-bb1f7657cf53" />